UniversalDependencies/docs/_2016-09-05--06-prague/features.md

     On the other hand, I do not quite like the term _masdar_ used in UniMorph, which is taken from Arabic but not widely understood elsewhere.
     Perhaps `VerbForm=Vnoun` would be enough?
 (Note that infinitives can also be used like nouns in some languages; these would keep `VerbForm=Inf`.)
     In contrast, I find the term _converb_ (Haspelmath, 1995) quite appropriate and language-neutral.
 We currently use `VerbForm=Trans` (transgressive) but this term turned out to be known only in a few Slavic languages.
-So we may either rename it to `VerbForm=Conv`, or maybe `VerbForm=Vadv (verbal adverb, adverbial participle).
+So we may rename it to `VerbForm=Conv` (or maybe `VerbForm=Vadv`, verbal adverb, adverbial participle).
   * They have a tag for auxiliary verbs while we are now proposing to get rid of it.
   * Unlike us, they conflate coordinating and subordinating conjunctions in one tag `CONJ`.
     However, they have a separate tag for complementizers while we include them in `SCONJ`.